Lake City Boating Under Influence Attorneys

 Driving vs. Boating Under Influence

 Unlike many other states, Florida does not treat boating under the influence in the same manner as driving under the influence.
 In fact, boating under the influence is outlined in a completely different section of legal statutes than driving while impaired.

 When a person is charged with a DUI in Florida, it is the driver of the vehicle that is charged in the vast majority of cases.
 However, boats are different from cars and there may not have been anyone steering at the time of a BUI stop.
 People may even be lounging on an anchored boat, meaning there is no one in the operator’s seat.
 As such, law enforcement will usually charge the person responsible for navigation if they are under the influence.
 When the person responsible for the boat is not clear, it is usually the owner of the watercraft that will face BUI charges.

 Another important difference between these two charges is that while law enforcement must have probable cause to stop a driver for a DUI, this is not a requirement for a BUI stop.
 Law enforcement can stop a boat and even get onboard without any reason at all.

 DUIs and BUIs do have one similarity under the law, and that is the legal limit.
 Just as motorists cannot drive a car with a blood alcohol concentration (BAC) of 0.08 or greater, boat operators must also stay under this legal limit.

 A first BUI offense is considered a misdemeanor, but that does not mean a conviction does not carry harsh penalties.
 Even a first conviction can result in up to six months in jail and a fine between $500 and $1,000.
 Subsequent BUI convictions become much more serious and in either case, you will have a criminal record that will follow you for the rest of your life.

-Call Our Boating Under Influence Lawyer in Lake City for the Best Defense
+Call Our Lake City Boating Under Influence Attorneys for the Best Defense